jmgirard/tidymedia/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of tidymedia is to …
+The goal of tidymedia is to provide tools for easily working with media (e.g., image, audio, and video) files within R and the tidyverse.

 ## Installation